Become a wholetime firefighter – our recruitment campaign is due to launch at the beginning of 2025! Sign up to our jobs mailing list

 Collecting it

-Information is collected by phone or email at the time of referral and during the visit, the Firesetter Advisor will collect information which will be recorded within a case booklet.
+Information is collected by phone or email at the time of referral and during the visit, the Fire Safety Intervention advisor will collect information which will be recorded digitally.
 When collecting any forms of special category information, this will be explained to all parties as part of the process.

 Following the visit, AF&RS may also anonymise the personal details for statistical purposes to record, monitor and evaluate our work.